frildoh/fetch-takehome/stakeholder_summary.md

-# Stakeholder Summary

 ## Subject: Fetch Data Analysis – Findings & Key Insights

 **Hi Stakeholder,**

 I’ve completed an initial analysis of the Fetch dataset and wanted to share key findings, outstanding questions, and next steps.
+The full analysis is attached in the Jupyter notebook for further details.

 ---